arthurpicht/cli/doc/commands.md

 further *commands* can be omitted.

 In contrast to regular commands, a default command can not have specific options.
-This is because in that case, global an specific commands can not be distinguished syntactically.
+This is because in that case, global and specific commands can not be distinguished syntactically.

 ## Command overlap